 Our students are provided with the environment and support needed for their talents to grow.
 Reflecting our independent minds philosophy, students are encouraged to develop their own individual style and voice as they explore their strengths.
 The impressive Oswald Elliott Hall, with its theatre-style seating, lighting rigs and sound equipment, hosts several flagship theatre and music events each term.
 Stamford’s ethos of inclusivity and opportunity focuses on enabling students to be involved wherever their interests and talents lie, whether as directors, stage set designers or composers.

-Artistic endeavour at celebrated at every level at Stamford.
-Around the schools you will find numerous pupil’s artworks are displayed across the walls of our Schools.More on art at Stamford
+Artistic endeavour is celebrated at every level at Stamford and our pupil’s artworks are displayed across the walls of our Schools.More on art at Stamford

 Music flourishes in all three schools.
 There are a large number of regular ensembles which students can join including orchestras, chamber groups, choirs, wind bands and jazz bands within each school.Music at Stamford

 Drama and Dance